About this report

 - Highest total attendance season: the strongest raw attendance season in the report window.

-The chart uses attendance per opening because that is the metric most directly connected to the question of whether fans were showing up when gates were open.
+The chart uses attendance per opening because that is the metric most directly connected to the question of whether fans were showing up and paying when gates were open.

 How to read the season table